fhiso/sources-and-citations/citation-elements.md

 this standard, it *may* issue a warning or error message, and *may* terminate processing of the document or data fragment.

+This standard depends on FHISO's **Basic Concepts for Genealogical Standards** standard.
+To be *conformant* with this standard, an application *must* also be *conformant* with [Basic Concepts].
+Concepts defined in that standard are used here without further definition.

 Indented text in grey or coloured boxes, such as preceding paragraph, does not form a normative part of this standard, and is labelled as either an example or a note.